mehulagg/gitlab/doc/ci/quick_start/README.md

 ### View the status of your pipeline and jobs

-To view your running pipeline, go **CI/CD > Pipelines**.
+When you committed your changes, a pipeline started.
+To view your pipeline, go **CI/CD > Pipelines**.

-If you used the earlier example, a pipeline with two stages should be displayed:
+If you used the earlier sample code, a pipeline with two stages should be displayed:

 ![Two stages](img/two_stages_v13_6.png)

 If you hover over either stage, you can view the status.
 Click the name of the stage, for example `test`, to view the job details.
+The output should be similar to this:

 ![Job results](img/job_results_v13_6.png)